eCommerce site search best practices with examples

 Make sure you have the right filters or facets for the search results displayed.
 Showing all available filters for all search queries is amateur and makes your business look very unprofessional.
 E.g., Having “Shoe type” shown as a filter when ‘Dresses” have been selected from the filters.

 Make sure tags displayed within the filters are dynamic, to only show tags that have minimum results.
-You do not want your visitors running into dead ends, they will leave your site and shop elsewhere.
-Interested – Sign up now.
+You do not want your visitors running into dead ends; they will leave your site and shop elsewhere.

-Decide upfront what are the various sort options required for your visitor profile.
-Having too many might confuse them and too little gives them minimal options to choose from.
-Some of the options are sort by
+Decide upfront what the various sort options are required for your visitor.
+Having too many options might confuse them, and too little gives them minimal options to choose from.
+Some of the options are sort by:

 - Price – Ascending